 EET*H268 Control Systems 3 credits

-Prerequisites: EET*H126, 114, 232, 252, MAT*H185.
+Prerequisites: EET*H126, EET*H114, EET*H232, EET*H252, MAT*H185 or MAT*H186.
 An introductory course which investigates primarily electro-mechanical control systems.
 Discrete control systems using relay logic and programmable controllers (PLC’s) are studied.
 Open and closed loop analog speed control systems are closely investigated.
 Motion, work EVSelope, axis of movement and programming lead up to a project with a working robot.
 Three class and three laboratory hours weekly. (spring)

 EET*H294 Projects 2 credits

-Prerequisites: EET*H104, 232, 252.
+Prerequisites: EET*H104, EET*H232, EET*H252.
 Provides the opportunity to construct a project of interest to the student with the approval of the instructor.
 The course involves research, preparation, and a written report for the project, as well as full implementation, testing, fabrication, troubleshooting, and final demonstration of the project.
 Schematics and PCB layouts will be prepared using OrCAD SDT and OrCAD PCB tools.
 Four laboratory hours weekly. (spring)

 EMT-PARAMEDIC